Meet the people behind our award-winning work across the globe. Up next is our CG Lead and VES Award nominee, Prashanth Paramasivam.

 Can you share your story with us?
 How did you get to where you are today and what has your journey been like in both work and life?

-I started my career within a small studio in Chennai.
 I joined MPC without any idea of how big it is.
-I was lucky to have Jacob as my mentor, he was open and supportive to every new part of VFX I tried to learn.
-Last year I relocated from MPC Bangalore to London.
+I was lucky to have a mentor, who was open and supportive to every new part of VFX I tried to learn.
 Looking at my journey and how far i’ve come, It wouldn’t have been possible without my colleagues trust or support.
 This encourages me to pass my learnings on to anyone who is trying to do the same.

 What do you love about working in CG?